 Is there an age limit?

-There is no age limit.
+There is a minimum age requirement of 8 years old to float.
 We’ve had people ranging from 8 to 87 float in our pods so far.
 If you think you may need assistance getting in and/or out of the pods, then someone should accompany you to the center who can help.

 If you are under the age of 18 we will require a parent or guardian to sign a standard waiver.
 If you would like a copy of the waiver before you arrive, please email us at firstname.lastname@example.org and we will be happy to send it over.

 Minors must be 8 years old or older to float at our facility.

 Those between 8 and 12 will need to have a parent/guardian present at the center for the entirety of the session.
 This parent/guardian should not be scheduled to float at the same time if it is the minor’s first session.